A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

      pages = 1, all.terms = TRUE, seWithMean = TRUE)
 plot_smooth(gam_4, view="Day", plot_all="Treatment", rm.ranef=F, xlab = "Day", ylab = "Y")
 ```
+Building on the Introduction you will notice the addition of "k" and "s(Day,Microcosm, bs = "fs"" in all models.
+"K" is the number of basis functions or "knots".
+For our OAEPIIP dataset this will be the number of days our y-variable (e.g. nutrients) is measured.
+The other section "s(Day,Microcosm, bs = "fs"" is specifiying our random effect which controls for temporal pseudoreplication (repeated measurements from the same microcosms).
+Here, we fit Microcosm so that each level of the random effect (or each microcosm) has its own smooth.

 Now we can compare our models using AIC and R square values.
+This will help us to work out which of our four models explains the data the best.
 ```{r, eval=TRUE, echo = FLASE}
 # Create a data frame to store the results
 model_results <- data.frame(Model = character(),